jackmassimiEdu/cs1666_organization/teams/Farming.md

 ## Midterm Goals

 * For the general game we will have the player be able to move around their farm.
+At this stage, the farm will be 32x32 tiles where each tile is 16x16 pixels.
 The player should also be able to plant and harvest from their farm.
 We will implement a single tool and a single crop that the player will be able to interact with.
 * For the genetics side of our game, we will have a single trait that can be passed from parent to offspring.
 * For the economy side, we will have the framework of the economy set up.
 This includes having a single static vendor that buys crops at a fixed price.